plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 See :ref:`Creating actions through-the-web <create_actions_ttw>`.

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 Nothing changes.

-Direct link on Sharing tab from group name member list
+Direct Link On Sharing Tab From Group Name Member List
 ------------------------------------------------------

 This is `PLIP 1310 <https://github.com/plone/Products.CMFPlone/issues/1310>`_.

-For end users
+For End Users
 ~~~~~~~~~~~~~

 When a Group is shown on the Sharing page, you can click on the group name to go to the list of members of that group.

 .. image:: images/sharing_group_link.png

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 Nothing changes.

-OpenID removed from core
+OpenID Removed From Core
 ------------------------

 This is `PLIP 1659 <https://github.com/plone/Products.CMFPlone/issues/1659>`_.

-For end users
+For End Users
 ~~~~~~~~~~~~~

 Nothing changes.

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 The ``plone.app.openid`` package is no longer shipped with Plone.